Homeless Street Count Website FAQs

 The Homeless Street Count methodology aims to be as comprehensive as possible by incorporating the following elements:

-- Coordination with One-Night Shelter Count: The One Night Shelter Count collects data on those turned away from shelter, transitional housing, or short-term rent assistance on January 30 who plan to sleep outside.
-This information will be checked against the rest of the Street Count data to avoid duplication; any unduplicated data will be incorporated into the overall count.
+(3) Coordination with One-Night Shelter Count: The One Night Shelter Count collects data on those turned away from shelter, transitional housing, or short-term rent assistance on the night of the count who plan to sleep outside.
+This information is checked against the rest of the Street Count data to avoid duplication; any unduplicated data is incorporated into the overall count.

-- Identification of camps: Key partners from agencies such as law enforcement, parks, and public utilities will provide information on the location of homeless camps throughout the county.
-Outreach workers will visit those camps during the week of the count as part of the coordinated outreach strategy.
+(4) Identification of camps: Key partners from agencies such as law enforcement, parks, and public utilities provide information on the location of homeless camps throughout the county.
+Outreach workers visit those camps during the week of the count as part of the coordinated outreach strategy.

 How does the count avoid duplication of data?